Success StoriesReal autism success stories from the families we serve & the team members who serve them.

 I have been with one of my clients for over three years now.
 When I started working with her, she had an extremely limited food repertoire (goldfish and apple sauce).
 She would engage in problem behaviors any time a non-preferred food was presented.
 She is now trying almost everything presented to her at school during snack and lunch…even foods that are non-preferred!
 Yesterday she ate blueberry yogurt for a snack!
 She has increased her food repertoire drastically, and we have also been able to generalize this in-home with mom and dad!Bridgette H.

-We have a newer kiddo (just started services this year) he’s 4 years old.
+We have a newer kiddo (just started services this year) who’s 4 years old.
 He sometimes likes to engage in headbutting or rough play without realizing that he might be hurting others.
 We have been working on having him check in with others to make sure they’re ok and to ask before starting to wrestle.
 On Memorial Day his parents got a bounce house – such an event would usually result in many meltdowns and physical altercations but not this time!
 He was in there for HOURS with no issues!!!Taragene M.

 2/22 – My three year old has successfully used the toilet three times in the past two sessions!
 Fingers crossed this continues!